Helping you to your next destination.

 With this goal in mind, 10XBeta set out to embody KLM’s brand promise with every touchpoint along the way.
 We worked closely with the concept team to determine the desired experience and service offering that could be supported with current technologies, along with potential form factors and brand expression.
-From there, 10XBeta developed a product brief detailing the technology and software stack up that would be used for the MVP product.
+From there, 10XBeta developed a product brief detailing the technology and software stack-up that would be used for the proof of concept prototype.
 Numerous bench-top hardware and control software tests helped to shape the brief’s technical specification for the MVP phase.
-Early form studies were also extremely important to build excitement on the client team, drive rapid decision making, as well as understand the spatial requirements for the electronic integration.
+Early form studies were also extremely important to build excitement within the client team, drive rapid decision-making, and understand the spatial requirements for the electronic integration.

 Validating & Prototyping

 Informed by the Discovery Phase, we designed and developed the underlying structural framework for a ‘Prototype Zero’ system.
 Concurrently, the design team worked to develop a macro form and understand the physical interactions that would become the foundation of Care-E’s character.
-The engineering team prototyped with various technologies to enable Care-E with spatial awareness, computer vision and mapping capabilities, allowing Care-E to safely guide users through chaotic airports.
+The engineering team prototyped with various technologies to equip Care-E with spatial awareness, computer vision, and mapping capabilities, which allowed Care-E to safely guide users through chaotic airports.